King's

 In this fireside chat, Dr. Graham Broad, Professor of History and King’s Research Excellence Chair, Established Career, will offer a nuanced perspective on the relevance of historical research to contemporary issues.
 Canada’s national defense has never operated in isolation; rather, it has been profoundly influenced by empires, alliances, and the complexities of great-power competition.
 As longstanding assumptions regarding NATO, the United States, and continental defense are reconsidered in the current global context, historical analysis provides valuable insight into both enduring principles and emerging challenges.

-Presenter: Dr. Graham Broad, Professor of History & King’s Research Excellence Chair – Established Career
+Presenter: Dr. Graham Broad, Professor of History & King’s Research Excellence Chair – Established Career, and Dr. Andrew Chater, Lecturer in Politics and International Relations

 Presenters:

-• Dr. Jane Sanders, Associate Professor and Director of School of Social Work and the SAFE Program
+• Dr. Jane Sanders, Interim Director of Social Work and Lead Researcher of SAFE

-• Mary Kay Arundel, Manager of Professional Practicum Education, School of Social Work
+• Mary Kay Arundel, Manager of Professional Practicum Education for King's School of Social Work, and Director of SAFE and KCSC

 News